tragedy-labs/sprite/docs/_types/ISpriteSelectFromOptions.md

 ### ISpriteSelectFromOptions<br/><S, N, P>

-Options for a `selectFrom` operation, as executed via a `SpriteDatabase` modality.
+Options for a `selectFrom` operation, as executed via a `SpriteDatabase` repository.

 #### Definition